pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-like-midjourney-but-with-an-api.md

 render_with_liquid: false
 ---

-`/imagine` midjourney had an api...
+> `/imagine` midjourney had an api...

-> generating...20%
-> generating...60%
-> generating...80%
 >
+> generating...
+20%...
+60%...
+80%...
+>
 > **mjapi.io** (fast) <span style="color: gray;">_(edited)_</span>

 is there anything else to say? yes, and mjapi has a story

-mjapi used to be an unofficial midjourney api, but, apart from the gray area vibes, there was a scaling ceiling. some time has passed, mjapi became the 1st result on google for "midjourney api" and that pushed us to actually build something ourselves. that's it
+mjapi used to be an unofficial midjourney api, but, apart from the gray area vibes, it hit a scaling ceiling early on (very early, actually). some time has passed, mjapi became the 1st result on google for "midjourney api" and that pushed us to actually build something ourselves. that's it

 > _incredible art poster urban punk technology artistic war_
 >
+>
 > ![placeholder: midjourney result](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/rmxvlzpmw56lsbu1dqvw.png)
-> <span style="color: gray;">_midjourney_</span>
+> <span style="color: gray; float: right;">_midjourney_</span>
 >
+>
 > ![placeholder: mjapi result](/assets/img/2025-07-17-like-midjourney-but-with-an-api/incredible_art_poster_urban_punk_technology_artistic_war-mjapi.jpg)
-> <span style="color: gray;">_mjapi_</span>
+> <span style="color: gray; float: right;">_mjapi_</span>

 this is not to say mjapi is "superior" or anything like that, we're just happy if ppl will use it